Westminster Cathedral: Chapels

 The chapel of the Blessed Sacrament, on the north side of the sanctuary, and the Lady Chapel on the south, are entered from the transepts; they are 6.7 m (22 ft) wide, lofty, with open arcades, barrel vaulting, and apsidal ends.
 Over the altar of the Blessed Sacrament chapel a small baldacchino is suspended from the vault, and the chapel is enclosed with bronze grilles and gates through which people may enter.
 In the Lady Chapel the walls are clad in marble and the altar reredos is a mosaic of the Virgin and Child, surrounded by a white marble frame.
 The conches of the chapel contain predominantly blue mosaics of the Old Testament prophets Daniel, Isaiah, Jeremiah and Ezekiel.
 Unlike the Blessed Sacrament chapel, the chapel dedicated to the Blessed Mother is completely open.
+The building of the Lady Chapel was funded by Baroness Weld in memory of her second husband.

 Those chapels which may be entered from the aisles of the nave are also 6.7 m wide, and roofed with simple barrel vaulting.
 The chapel of Saints Gregory and Augustine, next to the baptistery, from which it is separated by an open screen of marble, was the first to have its decoration completed.
 The marble lining of the piers rises to the springing level of the vaulting and this level has determined the height of the altar reredos, and of the screen opposite.
 On the side wall, under the windows, the marble dado rises to but little more than half this height.
 From the cornices the mosaic decoration begins on the walls and vault.
 This general arrangement applies to all the chapels yet each has its own distinct artistic character.
 Thus, in sharp contrast to the chapel dedicated to St. Gregory and St. Augustine which contains vibrant mosaics, the chapel of the Holy Souls employs a more subdued, almost funereal style, decoration with late Victorian on a background of silver.

 As in many Catholic churches, there are the Stations of the Cross to be found along the outer aisles.
 The ones at Westminster Cathedral are by the sculptor Eric Gill, and are considered to be amongst the finest examples of his work.